-- 1. Provide information on assignments with prefixes equal to or shorter than /29 (more than 8 IPv4 addresses) on LACNIC's WHOIS database. - 2.
-Provide documentation that justifies the initial address space allocation (Completion of the IPv4 address application template for ISPs).
+- 1. Provide information on assignments with prefixes equal to or shorter than /29 (more than 8 IPv4 addresses) on LACNIC's WHOIS database. - Provide documentation that justifies the initial address space allocation (Completion of the IPv4 address application template for ISPs).
 This must include detailed information showing how this resource will be used within a period of three, six and twelve months. - 3.
-Agree to renumber out of the blocks obtained from their providers within a period no longer than 12 months and return the space to its original provider. - 4.
+If a block has already been assigned by a provider and the user wishes to keep this block to avoid renumbering, such block may be handed over (changing the resource holder in Lacnic's whois database) provided that both parties agree. - If additional address space has been justified and its distribution is possible, the recipient may decide whether they prefer to receive the block that is handed over plus an additional block to complete the total required space, or whether they prefer to receive a single block for the total space and proceed to renumber their network.
+Should they choose to renumber, the block that had previously been assigned must be returned within 12 months.
+Exceptionally, this period may be extended by an additional 6 months if it can be justified that there was not enough time to obtain the required resources and complete the renumbering process.. - 4.
 If the applicant does not already have an IPv6 block assigned by LACNIC, simultaneously request an IPv6 block in accordance with the corresponding applicable policy.